 Repeated Exposure: The repeat dose toxicity of HRBO substances has been studied.
-There is no toxicity associated with these materials, therefore there is no specific target organ toxicity following exposure (Smith et al, 1996; Firriolo et al, 1995; Trimmer et al, 2004; Dalbey et al, 1991; Mobil, 1988; API, 1987).
+Based on the lack of adverse effects, even with the highest doses administered, HRBO substances are not classified for STOT RE (Smith et al, 1996; Firriolo et al, 1995; Trimmer et al, 2004; Dalbey et al, 1991; Mobil, 1988; API, 1985).

-Aspiration: HRBO substances span a range of viscosities reported as >3mm2/s at 40°C.
+Aspiration Hazard: HRBO substances span a range of viscosities reported as >3mm/s at 40°C.

-Acute (short-term) Aquatic Hazard: Acute aquatic toxicity studies on WAF of HRBO substances report LL50 (96h) at >10,000 mg/l for fish (IWL, 1992).
-For aquatic invertebrates the LL50 (48h) was >100 mg/l

-(Petro-Canada, 2008a) and the weight of evidence indicates no toxicity to aquatic algae (Petro-Canada, 2008b).
+Short-term (acute) Aquatic Hazard: Acute aquatic toxicity studies on WAF of HRBO substances report LL50 (96h) at >10,000 mg/l for fish (IWL, 1992).
+For aquatic invertebrates the LL50 (48h) was >100 mg/l (Petro-Canada, 2008a) and the weight of evidence indicates no toxicity to aquatic algae (Petro-Canada, 2008b).

-Chronic (long-term) Aquatic Hazard: No chronic toxicity data is available for HRBO substances, but appropriate read-across data are available for LBO substances (Girling, 1995).
-The key study indicates a NOEL of 3 mg/l based on reproduction for aquatic invertebrates (EMBSI, 2012).
+Long-term (chronic) Aquatic Hazard: No chronic toxicity data is available for HRBO substances, but appropriate read-across data are available for LBO substances (Girling, 1995).
+The key study indicates a NOEL of 3 10 mg/l based on reproduction for aquatic invertebrates (Shell, 1995).
 This is supported by a QSAR prediction using PETROTOX, which indicates no chronic toxicity (Redman and Yadav, 2010).

-Environmental fate (biodegradation / bioaccumulation): HRBO substances are hydrocarbon UVCBs.
+Persistent, Bioaccumulative and Toxic or Very Persistent, Very Bioaccumulative Properties: HRBO substances are hydrocarbon UVCBs.
 Based on compositional information available and measured or predicted data on key constituents, HRBO substances are not expected to meet the criteria for ready degradability but are inherently biodegradable.
-Constituents of HRBO substances show measured or predicted values for log K{ow} greater than 4 and are considered potentially bioaccumulative (Lampi et al., 2010).
+Constituents of HRBO substances show measured or predicted values for log $K{ow}$ greater than 4 and are considered potentially bioaccumulative (Lampi et al, 2010).